How to Tune Your LinkedIn Feed for Better Connections (and Better Clients)

 Bonus: Posts from fellow group members are more likely to show up in your feed — even if you’re not connected.

-Look for groups that match your goals (e.g., “Freelance Writers Collective,” “B2B Content Marketers,” or “Women in Business”) and engage with discussions once a week.
+Look for groups that match your goals (e.g., “Freelance Writers Collective,” “B2B Content Marketers,” or “Women in Business”).

 4. Engage Strategically During Your Getting Clients Routine